In this article, we will provide you with a comprehensive understanding of how to schedule tasks in Knack.

 An inventory app is a good example of combining the uses we explain above.

-The final task in this workflow is set up in the Purchase Orders object to email the purchasing department 3 days after a Purchase Order has been created if the status of the Purchase Order is still pending.
+The final task in this workflow is set up in the Purchase Orders table to email the purchasing department 3 days after a Purchase Order has been created if the status of the Purchase Order is still "pending".

 Notes & Troubleshooting

 How many tasks can run at the same time?

 Each app can run 4 simultaneous scheduled jobs (including tasks) at one time.
 If your app has more than 4 jobs scheduled to run at the same time, they'll be queued up to run next as soon as another task finishes running.

 Each Knack shared server has the capability to run up to 200 simultaneous scheduled jobs, including tasks, at any given time.
 These jobs can originate from any app, which may include those from other customers.